Flying from the US to Europe during the COVID-19 pandemic was a mostly pleasant experience!

-So a group of U.S. based nomads – all of us trapped in the U.S. but longing to travel – decided to create our own digital nomad co-living and co-working house right here in the good old US of A.
+So a group of U.S. based nomads all of us trapped in the U.S. but longing to travel decided to fly during COVID and create our own digital nomad co-living and co-working house right here in the good old US of A.

 And that was a blast.

 But we missed the adventure and wonder of Europe.

 So when Croatia opened its borders to Americans in mid-July we immediately started plotting to get to Croatia!

 Croatia has been our list to visit forever.
 We wanted to explore Dubrovnik, Split and as many of the gorgeous islands in between as possible.
 Then go wine tasting around Zagreb!

 Booking Flights from the US to Europe During COVID-19

 We started looking at flight options right away.